Design Tip #1 Headers & Footers

 Please make sure you don’t make these easily avoidable design implosions.

 - Page numbers that are aligned left or right in word (as opposed to the outside) – this then places one of the numbers in the spine.

 - Headers or footers that are so close to the block of text that visually the reader can’t separate them (bonus tip: try using a different shade for headers to visually help them stand apart from the text).

 - Headers on chapter starts.
 On your chapter starts create a different header that is blank.
 Some people also like to use blank headers on blank pages.

 If you are paying a designer to typeset your book please ensure (s)he is doing this correctly or your book will suffer for it.
 If you are typesetting your book yourself read on for a walkthrough in Microsoft Word, or skip down for a walkthrough in Adobe InDesign.

 Microsoft Word Walkthrough

 In order to ensure consistency, and to save time.
 You do not want to manually enter headers on footers on every page so we will use Word’s automated features.
-In order to automate it Word needs to understand where one chapter starts and another finishes so it is critical you have used a ‘Style’ for each of your chapter headings that you want to use in a header.
+In order to automate it, Word needs to understand where one chapter starts and another finish so it is critical you have used a ‘Style’ for each of the chapter headings that you want to use in a header.